Reporting improper conduct

 - claim that a matter is the subject of a protected disclosure knowing the claim to be false, and

-- falsely claim that a matter is the subject of a disclosure that IBAC has determined to be a protected disclosure complaint.
+- falsely claim that a matter is the subject of a disclosure that IBAC or the Victorian Inspectorate has determined to be a protected disclosure complaint.

 - disclose that a disclosure has been notified to IBAC for assessment unless permitted to do so by the Act, and

-- disclose that a disclosure has been determined to be a protected disclosure complaint unless permitted to do so by the Act.
+- disclose that a disclosure has been determined by IBAC or the Victorian Inspectorate to be a protected disclosure complaint unless permitted to do so by the Act.

 Alternatives to making a 'protected disclosure'

-Members of the public are encouraged to communicate complaints or concerns with the services provided by the Commission.
+Although the Commission cannot receive disclosures, the Commission can still receive complaints about its services.
 More information on how to make a complaint is available under Our service standards.

 Employees are encouraged to raise matters with their supervisors and managers at any time.